Is Rice Gluten-Free?

 Take Care With Sushi Rice

-If you're sensitive to vinegar derived from gluten grains, watch out for the rice used in restaurants that serve sushi—there's a strong chance it will contain a grain-based vinegar made with corn or wheat.
+If you're sensitive to vinegar derived from gluten grains, watch out for the rice used in restaurants serving sushi—there's a strong chance it will contain a grain-based vinegar made with corn or wheat.
 You can ask the restaurant for plain white rice (most will have it ready, especially if they also serve hot Japanese stir-fry dishes).

 A Word From Verywell